Length of agreement

 This arrangement previously required an IFA between the employee and Minister.
-For simplicity it has been relocated in the proposed Enterprise Agreement.
+For simplicity it has been relocated in the proposed EA.

-For further information see the fact sheet on superannuation allowance.
+Further information can be found in the fact sheet on superannuation allowance.

 All allowances paid on a fortnightly basis, other than Private-Plated Vehicle Allowance for eligible senior staff, will be adjusted in line with salary adjustments.

-Electorate staff allowance (ESA) and personal staff allowance (PSA, previously Parliamentary Staff Allowance) continue to be available in compensation for additional hours of work (noting that PSA is paid as a flat rate for each classification and is not allocated).
+Electorate staff allowance (ESA), personal staff allowance (PSA, previously Parliamentary Staff Allowance) and the allowance paid to drivers of former Prime Ministers continue to be available in compensation for additional hours of work (noting that PSA and the drivers' allowance are paid as a flat rate for each classification and are not allocated).

-Corporate responsibility allowance (CRA) will continue to be paid to Staff Assistance Officers, First Aid Officers and WHS site officers.
+Corporate responsibility allowance (CRA) (relocated to the Work Health and Safety chapter of the proposed EA) will continue to be paid to Staff Assistance Officers, First Aid Officers, WHS Site Officers, Emergency Officers and WHS Committee members, in accordance with any policies issued by MaPS.
 It will be adjusted in line with the salary adjustments of electorate officers and personal employees below the classification of Assistant Adviser.